-- Earth ground is not connected to the meter (the top connection on the green screw terminal). - Voltage is connected for a phase, but the current transformer is not connected, or the CT has a loose connection. - In some cases, particularly for a circuit with no load, this may be due to electrical noise.
+• Earth ground is not connected to the meter (the top

+- voltage is connected for a phase, but the current transformer is not connected, or the CT has a loose connection. - In some cases, particularly for a circuit with no load, this may be due to electrical noise.
 This is not harmful and can generally be disregarded, provided that you are not seeing substantial measured power when there shouldn't be any.
 Try turning on the load to see if the erratic flashing stops.